 HR Compensation Manager Dana Tucker’s December 8th, 2020 presentation regarding compensation and Market Studies (for odd years) can be viewed here.

 When applying for another position within the college that has a different pay range, how is compensation handled for a current employee if the new position is offered?

-Posted range for positions – minimum to midpoint of pay range
+Posted pay range for positions – minimum to midpoint of the pay range

 We have a structured hiring process that maintains fairness/internal equity

 We count related experience at hire – 100%; 75%; 50%; 25%

 To count…experience must be 6 months or more in length; 15 hours/week or more and paid…not volunteer or unpaid experience.

 Our hiring grid is 12 years to midpoint with a cap at midpoint for new hires (12 years to midpoint because we don’t want new hires to come in higher than current employees with the same # of years of experience)